mantl/mantl/docs/getting_started/aws.rst

           provision a cluster, you can see the custom policy included at the bottom of this document.

-.. note:: If you want to manage your domain with route53, you need attach route53
+.. note:: If you want to manage DNS with Route 53, you will need to attach a
-          policy as well.
+          Route 53 policy as well.

 .. image:: /_static/aws_iam_attach_route53_policy.png
    :alt: IAM User attach route 53 policy